Skip to content

 Best Time to Visit Monument Valley

-Monument Valley is open all year, but the best time depends on what you prefer:
+Monument Valley is open year-round, but which time will be best depends on what experience you’re seeking.

-Personally, I’d say spring (March-May) and fall (September-November) are the best times to go!
+If you can – go for spring or fall.
+That’s when Monument Valley shows itself at its most beautiful.
+(March-May) and fall (September-November) are the best times to go!

 The best time to visit Monument Valley is in spring and fall